Modified August 19, 2020 12:23 pm

 Written by long-time knowledgable user Terry Reigel, the book is designed to help new users quickly become comfortable and adept with TMG.
-Its second edition has been updated to reflect TMG Version 8 and provides an introduction in straightforward terms, with a level of detail that helps but doesn’t overwhelm a novice user, and is an excellent refresher for long-time users especially of unfamiliar features.
+Its second edition has been updated to reflect TMG Version 8.
+Both editions provide an introduction to TMG features in straightforward terms, with a level of detail and clear graphics that helps but doesn’t overwhelm a novice user, and can be an excellent refresher even for long-time users especially of unfamiliar features.
 Terry also maintains an excellent website.
 Terry’s TMG Tips contains many web pages with guidance for using TMG, including step-by-step instructions and images of TMG screens to follow his suggestions.

-Getting the Most Out of The Master Genealogist (GMOTMG)© 5
+Getting the Most Out of The Master Genealogist (GMOTMG)©4

-Compiled and edited by long-time TMG user and original moderator of the TMGL ListServ, Lee H. Hoffman, this is an invaluable reference for new and seasoned users alike.
+Compiled and edited by long-time TMG user and original moderator of the old TMG ListServ, Lee H. Hoffman, this is an invaluable reference for new and seasoned users alike.
 Although TMG has added new features since this edition was written in 2003, almost all of what it describes is still appropriate to the final Version of the software.
 Lee also has a website with many good links and ideas about TMG.

 Other TMG user web sites

 Many TMG users have published web sites over the years that have explained and documented features of TMG and suggestions on how it might be used.
 I have often found nuggets of ideas in them, and many of the comments and methods in these documents were born of these ideas.
-There are too many sites to name, so I suggest starting by browsing the list of user sites at the Wholly Genes forum, or browsing the archives of the TMGL ListServ identified above for sites mentioned.
-Among many others, the following people have websites that have been of especial value and help to me as I developed and evolved “my way” of using TMG.
+There are too many sites to name, so I suggest starting by browsing the (possibly out-of-date) list of user sites added to over time on the Wholly Genes forum, or browsing the archives of the TMG ListServ identified above for sites mentioned.

-4. Terry Reigel, A Primer for The Master Genealogist (Boone, North Carolina: ReigelRidge Press, 2008).
+3. Terry Reigel, A Primer for The Master Genealogist (Boone, North Carolina: ReigelRidge Press, 2008).
 Edition one was originally written for Version 7.
 In December 2011 Terry released a second edition which was updated for TMG Version 8.
 Although I recommend the second edition, either edition is still of significant value when using earlier versions as well as the final version of the software.

 I am not affiliated in any way with TMG™, its company Wholly Genes, Inc., or its primary author Bob Velke, nor with John Cardinal, author of several TMG after-market programs.
-I am simply a satisfied user of this software package and have constructed these documents to aid me in its use.
+I am simply a satisfied user of these software packages and have constructed these documents to aid me in their use.

 If others find these documents useful, so much the better.
 I do not warrant in any way that they are accurate or useful, and any use of them is at the user’s own risk.

-These documents were composed with Adobe® Framemaker® using its hyperlink and HTML conversion features.
+These documents were composed with Adobe® Framemaker 2019® using its hyperlink and "Save as HTML" conversion features.